←Food

 Add your plain flour to a dry pan over medium-low heat.
 Stir constantly for about 5 minutes.
 You are cooking out the raw scent, but you do not want it to brown.
 These cookies need to stay snowy white.

 Once done, remove from heat and let it cool completely before moving on.
 This step is not optional.
+Adding warm flour to the ghee will partially melt the fat unevenly and affect the texture of the final cookie.

 Flour being toasted in a dry pan over medium-low heat